Win a live BMX assembly for your school.

 While challenges persist around access and bias, actionable solutions are increasingly clear.
 The strongest programs start with authentic teacher needs, protect student data from day one, and secure sustainable funding beyond initial pilot phases.

 The roadmap exists: proven state models, clear privacy frameworks, and platforms that responsibly amplify educator expertise.
 Your next step is to choose an implementation path that aligns with your students, your teachers, and your district's priorities.
-Explore SchoolAI today to see how our teacher-controlled platform aligns with best practices from successful state implementations nationwide.
+Explore SchoolAI today or request a demo to see how our teacher-controlled platform aligns with best practices from successful state implementations nationwide.

 Transform your teaching with AI-powered tools for personalized learning